mario-purestake/chainbridge-spec/ethereum.md

 # Transfer Flow

 ## As Source Chain
 1. Some user calls the `deposit` function on the bridge contract.
-A `depositRecord` is created on the bridge and a call is delgated to a handler contract specified by the provided `resourceID`.
+A `depositRecord` is created on the bridge and a call is delegated to a handler contract specified by the provided `resourceID`.

 2. The specified handler's `deposit` function validates the parameters provided by the user.
 If successful, a `depositRecord` is created on the handler.

-3. If the call delegated to the handler is succesful, the bridge emits a `Deposit` event.
+3. If the call delegated to the handler is successful, the bridge emits a `Deposit` event.

 4. Relayers parse the `Deposit` event and retrieve the associated `DepositRecord` from the handler to construct a message.